wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-opensource.md

 # Linux and open-source computing on Azure

 This document attempts to list in one place all the topics written by Microsoft and its partners about running Linux-based Virtual Machines as well as other open-source compute environments and applications on Azure.
-Articles that describe the
+Articles that describe the classic deployment model only are noted, as are those that use the Resource Manager deployment model.
+Articles that lack a deployment model note describe both deployment models.

 As both Azure and the open-source computing world are fast-moving targets, it is almost certain that this document is out of date, *despite* the fact that we shall do our best to continually add newer topics and remove out-of-date ones.
-If we've missed one, please let us know in the comments, or submit a pull request to our [GitHub repo](https://github.com/Az.
+If we've missed one, please let us know in the comments, or submit a pull request to our [GitHub repo](https://github.com/wacn/techcontent/).

 [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]